-- Assignment 1: ROI Analysis and Social Media Measurement - Assignment 2: Medicine's Case Numbers and Analysis - Assignment 3: CCC case numbers and assignment - Assignment 4: "Customer Analytics in the News" - Assignment 5: FutureView experience are all on the course Canvas site.
-Each of these assignments will also be discussed in the lecture that follows their due date.
+- Assignment 1: Medicines Case Numbers and Analysis - Assignment 2: CCC Case Numbers and Analysis - Assignment 3: Customer Analytics From Academia to Practice - Assignment 4: FutureView Experience and Assignment are all on the course Canvas website.
+Each of these assignments will also be discussed in a lecture that follows their due date.
 All assignments should be submitted via Canvas, and/or the weblink on Canvas that provides a form for submitting the required materials.